-We saw no evidence of audits being undertaken to assess and manage the risk of infection.
-Infection prevention and control audits would help the service to identify risks of the spread of COVID-19 and take actions to reduce these risks (recommendation a).
+We saw no evidence of any infection prevention and control audits being carried out to assess and manage the risk of infection.
+Infection prevention and control audits would help the service to identify and take action to reduce the risks of the spread of COVID-19 (recommendation a).